brclar15/thesis/clark.md

 ## Three comparisons#

-- One from  before the *Iliad* Material
+- One from  before the *Iliad* material
 - One from the *Iliad*
 - One from after the *Iliad* material